 9. Puerto Vallarta

-Right on the Pacific coast, Puerto Vallarta is a beachside destination, which has some great natural beauty, and apparently, a great culinary scene.
+Right on the Pacific coast, Puerto Vallarta is a beachside destination which has some great natural beauty and a great culinary scene.

 Being a coastal city and one of Mexico’s regional cuisine centers, this is a great location for foodies wanting…